Mike Minor (snowboarder): Snowboarding

 Minor entered snowboarding competitions in 2015.
 In 2017, he won gold in snowboard cross and silver in banked slalom for World Para Snowboard Championships in Big White, Canada.
-He also became a Triple Crystal Globe winner that year.
+He also became a Triple Crystal Globe winner.
 In 2018, he won a gold and bronze medal at the 2018 Winter Paralympics.

 Skateboarding

 Minor won a bronze medal for skateboarding at the inaugural adaptive skatepark event at the Summer X Games 2019 in Minneapolis, Minnesota.

 Awards and accolades

-Minor was nominated for 2 Team USA Male Athlete of the month awards and nominated for Best Male Athlete with a Disability ESPY Award in 2017.
+Minor was nominated for 2 Team USA Male Athlete of the Month awards and nominated for Best Male Athlete with a Disability ESPY Award in 2017.

 Charity

-Minor works with Adaptive Action Sports, a non profit organization founded by Amy Purdy and Daniel Gale, which assists athletes with disabilities to train in adaptive extreme sports.
+Minor works with Adaptive Action Sports, a nonprofit organization founded by Amy Purdy and Daniel Gale, which assists athletes with disabilities to train in adaptive extreme sports.

 Personal life

 Minor was born in Scranton, Lackawanna County, Pennsylvania.